Avanthikasuraj0327/Aerial-Image-Dehazing-pix2pix/README.md

 * Analyze overfitting and improve generalization using **data augmentation**
 * Evaluate performance using **PSNR** and **SSIM** metrics
 * Perform **cross-dataset testing** to assess real-world robustness

 ---

+---

+# 🏠 2.
+UPDATED MAIN `README.md` (Front Page Update)

+👉 This goes in the **root `README.md`** of your repository.
+You can **replace or merge** with your existing README.

+---

+## 📂 Dataset Description

+This project uses a **custom processed image dehazing dataset** created by combining multiple benchmark haze datasets obtained from Kaggle.

+The dataset includes images from:
+- **O-HAZE**
+- **NH-HAZE**
+- **Dense-Haze**

+The original datasets were **preprocessed, augmented, and concatenated** to create paired samples suitable for supervised deep learning–based image dehazing.

+### Dataset Highlights
+- Multi-dataset training for better generalization
+- Data augmentation to reduce overfitting
+- Concatenated hazy–clear image pairs for image-to-image translation models

+📌 The full dataset is **not included** in this repository due to size and licensing restrictions.
+Detailed dataset preparation steps are available in [`data/README.md`](data/README.md).

+---